wojciech-kulik/xcodebuild.nvim/README.md

 ### 📦 Swift Packages Development

 This plugin supports only iOS and macOS applications.
 However, if you develop Swift Package for one of those platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and by adding your package as a dependency.

 &nbsp;

 ## 🔬 Debugger Configuration

-[nvim-dap](https://github.com/mfussenegger/nvim-dap) plugin lets you debug applications like in any other IDE.
-On top of that [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) extension will present for you all panels with stack, breakpoints, variables, logs, etc.
+[nvim-dap] plugin lets you debug applications like in any other IDE.
+On top of that [nvim-dap-ui] extension will present for you all panels with stack, breakpoints, variables, logs, etc.

 To configure DAP for development:

-- Download codelldb VS Code plugin from: [HERE](https://github.com/vadimcn/codelldb/releases).
-For macOS use `darwin` version.
+- Download codelldb VS Code plugin from: [HERE][codelldb-download] For macOS use `darwin` version.
   Just unzip `vsix` file and set paths below.
-- Install also [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) for a nice GUI to debug.
+- Install also [nvim-dap-ui] for a nice GUI to debug.
 - Make sure to enable `console` window from `nvim-dap-ui` to see simulator logs.

 ```lua